paulzerr/napview_beta/README.md

 ## Compatibility

 - ```napview``` has been tested with BrainVision passive electrode EEG amplifiers on Kubuntu 24 Linux + Windows 10; Python 3.9 + 3.12, but should run on most systems as it is platform independent.
+Any system able to run python3 and a web browser should be compatible.

 - Any amplifier with real-time streaming capabilities can be used with napview via an [LSL connector script](https://labstreaminglayer.readthedocs.io/info/supported_devices.html).
 These are available for most EEG amps, or you can create your own with a few lines of Python code.